 VPC

-Select a VPC from the VPC drop-down list.
-Only servers in the VPC can be added to the server group.
+Select the VPC.
+Only servers in the selected VPC can be added to this server group.

 Backend Server Protocol